 Make sure the throttle on quadrant (throttles are the taller handles) are all the way down in the slot.
 Note: most modern marine engines are fuel injected, and therefore do not need to be pumped up and down to start and idle the motors.
-Carbureted motors would be an exception.
-(See engine manufacture's manual as to what kind of system that you have.)

-Make sure safety switch is armed.
+Make sure safety switch is armed (Gasoline Engines Only).
 This switch should have the lanyard on the toggle and be attached to the driver for safety.
 Note: The engines will not run unless this switch is in the run position.